Jourdan Miller

 Jourdan Miller (born October 6, 1993) is an American fashion model, best known for winning the twentieth cycle of America's Next Top Model.
-She is also the only female model to have won a cycle that included male models; the other two cycles that followed were both won by men.
+She is also the only female contestant to have won a cycle that included male contestants; the other two cycles that followed were both won by male contestants.

 Early life

 Miller was born in Olympia, Washington.
 In 2001, Miller's family relocated to Bend, Oregon where she was raised with her two sisters.
 Prior to her appearance on America's Next Top Model, Miller studied at Mountain View High School in Bend.
 She was previously signed to Code Model Management in New York.

 Career

 America's Next Top Model

 In 2013, Miller appeared in Cycle 20 of the CW Network reality television show America's Next Top Model, in which she competed against fifteen other aspiring models.
 In the competition, Miller was one of the front-runners, having never placed below fifth after the first panel, where she was placed tenth.
 She was one of the strongest of her cycle, having won a total of five challenges and received six first call-outs.
 Also, Miller's photograph from the paint photoshoot was deemed by Tyra Banks as one of the best produced in the history of the show.
 In Week 8, Miller failed to book any shows during LA Style Fashion Week.
 At the final runway show in Bali, Miller faced difficulty when she accidentally stumbled with her stilettos on her gown.
 Despite this, the judges were still impressed by her walk.
 At the final deliberation, the judges noted Miller's command on the runway, her fluidity, as well as her high-fashion and girl-next-door appeal.
 She would eventually beat fellow competitor Marvin Cortes in the cycle finale, becoming the twentieth winner of America's Next Top Model.